DataNext27/ultimateph/README.md

-# ultimateph
-Prop Hunters Ultimate Edition (PH Huskles Editions with some enhancements)
+# Prop Hunters - Ultimate Edition

-Also comes with a soundpack (not in the repo)
+This is a fork of [zikaeroh's Prop Hunters - Huskles Edition](https://github.com/zikaeroh/husklesph), intended to addd a few features

+## Improvements

+- Auto Team Balance is now optional (You can use it or set maximum Hunters)

+## Contributors

+-   MechanicalMind (original author)
+-   Zikaeroh (huskles edition author)